mrinaljain/namaste-react/README.md

 - Are custom DOM attributes supported in React v16?
 - How to add Google Analytics for React Router?
 - Is it possible to use async/await in plain React?
+- Why are 2 react script files imported ?

+- why do we write crossorigin in script tag ? to tell browser that we need to send credentials or nor ( ananomous , use-credentials ) are the two possible values.